MotoGP 2013: Rossi/Marquez and Pedrosa/Lorenzo duels excite fans

 After a strong first half of the season Lorenzo was able to sit back and play the numbers game, not needing to fight for risky wins and instead just rack up the second-place points to take a second MotoGP title won as much by consistency - he finished only two races outside of the top two - as pure speed.

-If Pedrosa's momentum carries through to this season, and pre-season testing certainly suggests it has, then Lorenzo will have to bring the fight to his compatriot from the start.
+If Pedrosa's momentum carries through to this season, and then Lorenzo will have to bring the fight to his compatriot from the start.
 This time consistency may not be enough and that can only be good for the racing spectacle, especially if it produces more races like Brno 2012.

 New qualifying format

 This year MotoGP have adopted a new F1-style format for qualifying which sees riders seeded into Q1 or Q2 sessions, based on their free practice times, with each 15-minute qualifying session determining the grid positions for the race.

 It means we get to skip forward to the most exciting part of qualifying, usually reserved for the last quarter of the session, where the riders actually go out to make the lap times count.

 Separating the fastest and the slowest riders ensures more safety by cutting the traffic and decreasing the likelihood of slower riders looking for a tow.